 We are committed to protecting your health information in compliance with the law.
 Please take a look further into our Notice of Privacy Practices here.
+To schedule a visit with a medical provider, please call Central Appointments at 251-690-8889.

 As your Medical Home we offer you a care team dedicated to your health.
 Your team may include your provider (doctor, nurse practitioner, dentist, etc.), nurse, nutritionist, counselor and case manager.
 Everyone that can help provide you great health care is a team member, including you.